waynesun09/reportportal-openshift/README.md

 rp_db_port: 5432
 rp_db_secret: postgresql

-If deploy_postgresql is False, the values need be updated to use existing PostgreSQL service.
+If deploy_postgresql is `False`, the values need be updated to use existing PostgreSQL service.

 Minio deploy parameters: